MackJan/ValAnalytics/README.md

 - Updates Discord Rich Presence with map, mode, score and party size.
 - Stores active match data in PostgreSQL via FastAPI.
 - Live match dashboard showing team scores and players (WIP).

+## Roadmap (WIP)
+- [ ] Discord RPC button that redirects to a public view of the live match
+- [ ] Display match history to analyze past matches and performances

 ## Screenshots